JohnVCS/ModifiedDosocsWithMavenDependency/README.md

 We're using the same dosocs database schema.
 The main tables our feature touches are documents,extern_refs, identifiers, relationships, relationship_types and packages.

 ## Test(s)
+1. We are testing createTempDirectoryIfDoesntExist().
+The event is to create a temporary directory.
+In order to verify the result, our code checks wether the temporary directory exists or not.
+Furthermore, if the directory already exists, then it shouldn't throw an exception.

 ##Usage
 ```python